MicrosoftDocs/defender-docs/defender-endpoint/mac-preferences.md

 Determines whether behavior monitoring and blocking capability is enabled on the device or not.

- Note
+> [!NOTE]
-This feature is applicable only when Real-Time Protection feature is enabled.
+>  This feature is applicable only when Real-Time Protection feature is enabled.
 <br>

 ****